 Buzzards vs vultures—you may think they are the same birds.
 Though buzzards and vultures may seem like common, familiar birds, but these two terms can actually be very confusing and are often mistaken for completely different species.
 To make matters more complicated, various types of buzzards and vultures are not always in the same family.
 So, what’s the difference between buzzards and vultures, and how can birders avoid these confusing errors?

 What Is a Vulture?

 Vultures are universally understood to be the bald-headed, long-necked scavenging birds that get a bad reputation for their enjoyment of eating carrion.
-These birds actually provide a valuable ecological service, however, as they clean up carcasses and help prevent the spread of diseases to other wildlife.
+These birds actually provide a valuable ecological service, however, as they clean up carcasses and help prevent the spread of diseases to other wildlife, including humans.
 There are 23 vulture species in the world, in two distinct groups.
 The seven vulture species of the New World belong to the Cathartidae bird family, while the 16 vulture species of the Old World are in the family Accipitridae.
 Despite the fact that these species are only distantly related, however, they do share many familiar characteristics and both groups are easily recognized as vultures.

 What Is a Buzzard?